-Selection of Important Foods for People and Society
+Selection of Inspirational Foods

-- Biology: Where in the phylogenetic tree did the organisms that become food originate?
-The goal of the PTFI is to include as wide a spectrum of organisms across phylogenetic diversity, including bacteria, yeast, mold, algae, insects, plants, animals, and everything within.
+- Biology: Where is the origin of a food in the phylogenetic tree?
+We seek to include as wide a spectrum of organisms across phylogenetic diversity, including bacteria, yeast, mold, algae, insects, plants, animals, and everything within.

 - Tissue: What part of organisms are used for food?
-Entire organisms or portions of plants, animals, or microbes?
-A goal of the PTFI is to capture the diversity of organism parts that are explicitly used, and where not, what is explicitly removed: seeds, nuts, fruits, leaves, roots, eggs, muscles, etc.
+We seek to capture the diversity of organism parts that are explicitly used for food including seeds, nuts, fruits, leaves, roots, eggs, muscles, etc.

 - Geography: Where do foods originate and where do they thrive?
-A goal of the PTFI is to cover as wide a geography as possible of native origins of foods and also of plants that established conspicuous success after migration and/or transplantation to other regions of the globe.
+We seek to cover a wide geography of native origins of foods that established conspicuous success after migration and/or transplantation to other regions of the globe.
 For example, wheat, rice, potatoes, tomatoes, coffee, poultry, tilapia, and yeast are now global crops/commodities: why?